-The President's Division includes the Office of the President, the Office of Human Resources, and the Athletics Department.
+The President's Division includes the Office of the President, the Office of Institutional Effectiveness, and the Athletics Department.

-The Academic Affairs Division comprises the School of Arts and Education, the School of Business and Technology, the School of Health Careers, the School of Science and Mathematics, the Office of eLearning, The Testing Cneter, the Office of Academic Success, the Office of the Registrar, and the Library/Learning Resource Center.
+The Academic Affairs Division comprises the School of Arts and Education, the School of Business and Technology, the School of Health Careers, the School of Science and Mathematics, the Office of eLearning, The Testing Center, Dual Credit, the Office of the Registrar, Tutoring services, and the Library/Learning Resource Center.